 NAIDOC Netball Carnival

-The 2015 Carnival will see a record 80 teams take part, with funds raised to go to the Aboriginal Grassroots Netball Program and the NAIDOC All-star team.
+The 2018 Carnival attracted over 100 teams and 3000 spectators, with funds raised going to the Aboriginal Grassroots Netball Program and NAIDOC All-star team.

-The Australian Sports Commission provides more information on the Elite Indigenous Travel and Accommodation Assistance Program.
+The Australian Sports Commission provides more information on the Local Sporting Champions Program.